 Preparing for the IB Diploma

-The best preparation for the IBDP is successful completion of the IB Middle Years Program (IB MYP) course in grades 9 and 10.
+The best preparation for the IBDP is successful completion of the IB Middle Years Programme (IB MYP) course in grades 9 and 10.

 The MYP builds on the knowledge, skills and attitudes developed in the IB Primary Years Programme (PYP) and will prepare you to meet the academic challenges of the IB Diploma Programme (DP).
 The MYP stands apart from other curricula in requiring you to develop analytical skills and to put learning into contextual understanding.